thdfw/gwks/pico/README.md

 ## Receiving messages (Raspberry Pi <- Pico)

-Run the `examples/mqtt_to_pi.py` on the Rasperry Pi (or any other device that should be receiving the messages).
+On the Raspberry Pi, run `examples/mqtt_to_pi.py` or any other file destined to receive MQTT messages from the Pico.
 Edit the `mqtt_broker` and `mqtt_topic` variables if necessary.
-If the device that is running the MQTT broker is also the one receiving the messages, then `mqtt_broker` can be set to `"localhost"`.